-The first (and most important step) for any detroit area web site owner wondering about mobile compatibility is to take a deep breath, then let it out and breathe easy.
+The first (and most important step) for any Detroit area website owner wondering about mobile compatibility is to take a deep breath, then let it out and breathe easy.
 Mobile-friendly access is far from the only factor to consider when it comes to the web index results search page.
-Mobile compatibility represents merely one of more than 200 positioning variable that determine a web site ranking.
-Remember this factor: Per Google’s “Inside Search” blog, non-mobile-only neighborly destinations may keep up their high positioning if those sites offer significant, valuable substance the end users require.
+Mobile compatibility represents merely one of more than 200 positioning variable that determines a website ranking.
+Remember this factor: Per Google’s “Inside Search” blog, non-mobile-only neighborly destinations may keep up their high positioning if those sites offer significant, a valuable substance the end users require.
 Summing it up as eloquently as possible, build visitors a site with quality content, and they will come.

 Act now, before you’ve fallen behind competitors

 Failing to take the necessary steps to keep a web site in touch with the times is the best way to fall behind the competition and to fade into eventual forced obsolescence.
-If any business hasn’t started focusing more on the responsive design of a web site, the time is definitely right in light of Google’s 2016 reaffirmation to the principles behind Mobilegeddon.
+If any business hasn’t started focusing more on the responsive design of a website, the time is definitely right in light of Google’s 2016 reaffirmation of the principles behind Mobilegeddon.

 Why not act today?